chlebik/ModernOperatingSystems_AndrewTanenbaum/Chapter_05/README.md

 can be performed on them (or while using them).
 These operations can be handled by the **drivers** obviously, but it is wiser to actually extract them into the separate layer and make it generic (and with it - more mature and better tested as it is used heavily by myriads of drivers).
 This layer is called **Device-Independent I/O Software**.
-The list of the operations that can be handled by this layer are listed below.
+The operations that can be handled by this layer are listed below.

 * **Uniform interacting for device drivers** - this is the concept I've mentioned before.
 There's unified interface that